mc0110/inetbox2mqtt/README.md

 ## Status LEDs are showing the operating mode

 The operating mode is indicated by 2 GPIO outputs.
 This gives the option of displaying the current mode with 2 LEDs.
-The LEDs are to be connected in negative logic:

 <div align = center>